rcon420/SharpTimer/README.md

 * Unzip into your servers `game/` dir
 * Its recommended to have a custom server cfg with your desired settings (for example surf or kz)
+* Here a collection of maps supported by default: https://steamcommunity.com/sharedfiles/filedetails/?id=3095738559

 ## Commands
 - `!r` --Teleports the player back to Spawn